-Slain teen's parents testify during sentencing hearing
+Ex-Virginia Tech student gets 50 years in girl's killing

 Kathryn Anne Stoothoff, who taught Eisenhauer in a 10th-grade English class and a bible class, said he was bright, but "needed clear rules to be successful."
 She said he would "follow someone off a cliff if they convinced him it was the right thing to do."

-During his trial, prosecutor Mary Pettitt told the jury that Eisenhauer killed Lovell because he feared his relationship with her would be exposed.
-Pettitt said they had communicated online for months, then met in person.

-Natalie Keepers, who prosecutors say was Eisenhauer's accomplice, told police Eisenhauer was worried the then-13-year-old Lovell could be pregnant.
+Keepers told police Eisenhauer was worried that Lovell could be pregnant.
 Keepers said Eisenhauer told her he may have had sex with Lovell at a party, but couldn't remember because he blacked out and later woke up in a ditch.

-Keepers is scheduled to stand trial in September on charges of being an accessory before the fact and concealing a body.

 Lovell's body was found just over the state line in North Carolina.
 A medical examiner testified that she had 14 stab wounds, including a lethal wound to her neck.